palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 ### Initiating Binary Transfer

 Once the OpenBCI has initialized itself and sent the $$$, it waits for commands.
 In other words, it sends no data until it is told to start sending data.
 To begin data transfer, transmit a single ASCII **b**.
 Once the **b** is received, continuous transfer of OpenBCI data in binary format will ensue.
 To turn off the fire hose, send an **s**.
 Both the Host and Device radios take notice of the **b** and **s**, and go into or out of streamingMode accordingly.
-That's right, the radio modules on both the OpenBCI board and the Dongle have two states.
+That's right, the radio modules on both the OpenBCI board and the Dongle have two states:

+* **!**streamingData
+	* The radios appear to be a transparent UART betweeen the PC and target uC
+	* Command characters need some delay before and after to pass from PC to target uC
 * streamingData
-* !streamingData
+	* Device radio expects to get 31 bytes in each data packet from the uC
+	* After 1 second of no transmission, Device and Host will revert to **1**streamingData mode
+	* Command characters can be sent from PC following timing protocol above

 ### Binary Format